zmalone/chef-web-docs/source/manage-a-node/ubuntu/set-up-your-chef-server/1/_index.md

 After that, navigate to [https://manage.chef.io/](https://manage.chef.io/) and sign in.
 Then follow these steps to create an organization.

 1. Click **Create New Organization**.
 1. Enter a full name and short name for your organization.
-An organization is typically a company name, or a department within a company.
-These names can be whatever you want, but the short name must be unique.
+An organization is typically a company name or a department within a company.
+These names can be whatever you want but the short name must be unique.
 1. Click **Create Organization**.